NirmalaAbothu/user-directory-01.30.2021/README.md

     * Sort the table by Name column category in header row of table(Click on a  Name column category to sort by that column in ascending or descending order).

-    * Enter a search in the search box to query of the  Name column(Filter the users using first and last name property)
+    * Enter a search in the search box to query of the  Name column(Filter the user's list using first and last name property)

--    Filter the user's list using user's firstname and last name.

--    Sort the user's list using coulmn name "Name" in table header row.

 ## Implemented the following functionalities

 ### Get the Random User's List:

--    To get the random users using API("https://randomuser.me/api/?results=200") and display information as a table in UI.
+-    To get the random user's list using API("https://randomuser.me/api/?results=200") and display information as a table in UI.

 ### Filterted the User's List with onChange event and Javascript filter method.